 “I think for folks that have been recently struggling with figuring out how they were going to be able to do some of the work they hoped to be able to do on their homes, this will provide some relief and allow them to make the investments they’d hoped to make in the first place, but couldn’t because of the very restrictive ‘lifetime of structure’ provision,” said Piersall.

 Under the old rule, basic building maintenance over the lifetime of the structure had become onerous for residents.
-Projects costing more than 50 percent of the building’s assessed value over the new two-year period would still have to conform to FEMA regulations and elevation requirements, she said.
+Projects costing more than 50 percent of the building’s market value over the new two-year period would still have to conform to FEMA regulations and elevation requirements, she said.

 With the new, more flexible two-year provision, which goes into effect on July 8, Piersall said she hoped more people would apply for building permits.